TylerYep/torchinfo/README.md

     dtypes (List or None): for multiple inputs or args, must specify the size of both inputs.
         You must also specify the types of each parameter here. batch_dim (int): batch_dimension of input data
+    device (torch.Device): If specified, uses this torch device for the model and model's input.
+        Else defaults to torch.cuda.is_available().
-    args, kwargs: Other arguments used in `model.forward` function
+    args, kwargs: Other arguments used in `model.forward` function.
-Return:
-    ModelStatistics object
-        (see model_statistics.py for details on how to access the summary data)

 """
 ```